 2. Fault detection and localization: The distributed terminal collects fault signal from itself and neighboring terminals.
 Then it executes data processing and fault location logic, and judges the fault whether an instantaneous or permanent fault.

 2a.
-When the distribution fault is an instantaneous fault, the feeder automation process will not be triggered.
+When the distribution fault is an instantaneous fault, it will be skipped.

 2b.
 When the fault is a permanent fault, the distributed terminal will locate the feeder fault based on the signals of each power distribution terminal.
 The upstream power distribution terminal of the node will continue to send status information, while the downstream power distribution terminal will not report the fault signal.
 Therefore, in the corresponding fault node, only one switch should send out the fault signal.
 According to this feature, when a feeder fault occurs, every distributed terminal could judge its position relative to the fault location..

-3. Fault isolation: When the fault node is determined, according to the preconfigured action order, all switches around the faulty node will be open to realize effective identification and isolation of the faulty area.
+3. Fault isolation: When the fault node is determined, according to the pre-configured action order, all switches around the faulty node will be open to realize effective identification and isolation of the faulty area.

-4. Fault restoration: For the restoration of power supply in non-fault area, it is necessary to clarify the number and wiring of the switche it tied tos, e.g. when a fault occurs in the cabinet of the one-in-two-out ring main unit, if two outgoing lines have isolated power-loss area.
+4. Fault restoration: For the restoration of power supply in non-fault area, it is necessary to clarify the number and wiring of the switch it tied to, e.g. when a fault occurs in the cabinet of the one-in-two-out ring main unit, if two outgoing lines have isolated power-loss area.
 The related distributed terminals will reconstruct the power distribution structure, and close the tie switch, to restore the power supply in the power-loss area.

 5. Restoration confirmation: After the power supply is restored in the power-loss area, the system needs the distribution terminals report status information to determine whether the restoration is well done.